Search Articles

 Two days before discharge, the hospital must give you another copy of the IM.
 If you are in the hospital for three days or less, the hospital only needs to give you one notice.

-If you receive a discharge decision but are not ready to leave, contact your local Medicare Quality Improvement Organization (QIO) immediately.
+If you receive a discharge decision but are not ready to go home, contact your local Medicare Quality Improvement Organization (QIO) immediately.
 A QIO is a group of doctors and other professionals who monitor the quality of care delivered to Medicare enrollees.
 The federal government pays them.
 They’re not affiliated with a hospital or HMO.

 The phone number you will need to call should appear on the IM paperwork.